mhyavas/Bookreader/README.md

 # Bookreader
 Slicing sentences of a book according to dots and pushing those sentences to Discord hourly.
-Sentences are limited with 280 charcters because users can push to Twitter with a No-code platform.
+Sentences are limited with 280 charcters and users can push to Twitter with a No-code platform.

 In the same directory, the book should be in book.txt file.